uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/async_node_cls.rst

 ==========
 **[flow_graph.async_node]**

-A node that allows a flow graph to communicate with an external activity managed by the user or another runtime.
+A node that enables communication between a flow graph and an external activity managed by the user or another runtime.

 .. code:: cpp